tjw4200/rNFL-Power-Rankings-Visualization/rNFL_ranks_git.md

 ```

 Now we can grab the median, average, and standard deviation of ranks for each team by weeks.
 Additionally, we can grab the ranks of each team, numbered 1 through 32.

-The methodology here is to order by median first, then use the average as a tiebreaker.
+The ranking methodology here is to order by median first, then use the average as a tiebreaker.

 ```r